samuelLimaSantos/samuelLimaSantos/README.md

 ### Hi there 😄

 My name is Samuel Santos from Brazil 📚.
-I've been learning Web Programming since 2019 and currently I'm looking for new opportunities 💬.
+I've been learning Web Programming since 2019 and currently I'm a studient at Rocketseat 💬.

 I'm currently learning about React, NodeJS and React Native.
 These technologies are amazing ❤️.